Bus and Overland Travel To Cambodia

 The buses from Poipet to Phnom Penh make at least one stop-over where the eating place is not much more than open counters where food is displayed.
 Dust and insects can actually settle on the food items.
 The toilet cubicles only have the traditional Khmer squat-mode latrines in them and their state of cleanliness can actually be not too encouraging to anyone who want to use them.

 The buses from Phnom Penh to Siem Reap make at least two stop-overs for food and toilet requirements.
 The restaurants where they stop are more or less clean with variety of foods in their menus.
 The toilets are reasonably clean.

-The Bus Stations in Bangkok Thailand
+The Bus Terminals in Bangkok Thailand

-Station of Buses Bound for Cambodia Via Aranyaprathet (for the Poipet Border-Gate)
+The Terminal of Buses Bound for Cambodia Via Aranyaprathet (for the Poipet Border-Gate)

 Most buses bound for Cambodia via Aranyaprathet wait for passengers at Bangkok Bus Terminal Chatuchak.
 This bus station is also called "Mo Chit Bus Station" because it used to be located near the Mo Chit Bangkok Transit System (BTS) Station which is a skytrain station.
 The bus terminal is now located about two and half kilometers away from the skytrain station.
 Buses waiting for passengers in this bus terminal are those that travel to the northeastern provinces of Thailand, including Aranyaprathet which is beside the Thailand-Cambodia border.